AppliedLogicSystems/ALSProlog/10-Prolog-I-O.md

 * The special equation

-    'RESULTFILE' = '<local file path>'  [or resultfile = '<local file path>']
+    'RESULTFILE' = '&lt;local file path&gt;'  [or resultfile = '&lt;local file path&gt;']

 can also appear on Options.
-Whatever HTTP result is produced from the underlying Curl call (GET, POST or whatever) is written into the file at <local file path>.
+Whatever HTTP result is produced from the underlying Curl call (GET, POST or whatever) is written into the file at &lt;local file path&gt;.
 Note that both result = Expr and resultfile = '&lt;local file path&gt;' can occur together on an Options list: the HTTP result will be unified (as a UIA) with Expr and also written into the file at &lt;local file path&gt;.

 * Given the call http(RESTVerb, URL, Options), the equation ‘URL’ = URL is placed on the ultimate Easy options list passed to the Curl-based C program.
 This URL is the other end of the RESTVerb transaction (typically get or post, but also any of put, delete, head, options, or patch).